ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Proving that the `diag` function is linear
 ------------------------------------------

-Now let's try to define the `diag` fucntion as a linear function
+Now let's try to define the `diag` function as a linear function

 ```agda
 diagₗ : ⦃ F : Field A ⦄ → Vec A n → n ⊸ n